How to Profit from the Rapidly Growing Commercial Drone Market

 To ensure safe operations and build insurance policies, a critical need for the burgeoning commercial market, reliable flight data and insight into how drones are flown is required.

-One of the leading companies tackling this issue is Red Cat (OTC: RCAT), which launched the beta version of its black-box drone solution in 2018.
+One of the leading companies tackling this issue is Red Cat (OTCQB: RCAT), which launched the beta version of its black-box drone solution in 2018.

 Blockchain-Based Solution Ensures Data Reliability